TalanSoft/www-talansoft-com-wiki/VlkGuides/getting-started-01-vlk-startup-and-ui.md

-# Getting Started 01: Valkyrie Startup and Intro to User Interface.
+# Getting Started 01: Valkyrie Startup and Intro to User Interface

 This tutorial will teach you the basics to navigate through the Valkyrie Engine screens and create your very first app.